 - Then, after you are evaluated “ready” by the Instructors, usually after completing two or three 8 week sessions, you’ll be invited to test for Practitioner 1.
 Workshops and Exams with KMSD are not like the “tests” at most other corporate franchise krav maga locations, whose “exams” currently lack the necessary validity to be recognized by KMSD.
 Many of their students and instructors are there simply because they could no longer maintain the high training standards of KMSD.
 Which is fine.
 There is room for other styles of krav maga training.
 Just not here.

-- Students who successfully pass their KMSD Practitioner 1 Exam will be evaluated by the Instructors and most likely be invited to join Level 2 training at that time, including Level 2 Physical classes (full contact / fighting).
-No student should enter full contact training drills in Level 2 Physical classes without having viewed several entire Level 2 Physical classes.
+- Students who successfully pass their KMSD Practitioner 1 Exam will be evaluated by the Instructors and most likely be invited to join Level 2 training at that time, including Level 2 Physical classes.
+No student should enter Level 2 Physical classes without having viewed several entire Level 2 Physical classes.

 - Students who successfully pass their KMSD Practitioner 4 Exam will be evaluated by the Instructors and will most likely be invited to join Level 3 training at that time.